emoose/Xb2XInput/README.md

 - Not tied to Xbox - can be used to add support for pretty much any kind of controller
 - Signed!

 This fork has new devices added.
-Check XboxController.cpp in the patch-1 branch.
-New additions are marked with (NEW) on the end.
+Check the corresponding section of the readme.md to see the list of additions.

 Setup
 ---